Almazora Motors Corporation

-Almazora Motors Corporation also known as Almazora, or AMC, is a truck and bus body manufacturer headquartered in Carmona, Cavite, Philippines.
+Almazora Motors Corporation, also known as Almazora, or AMC, is a truck and bus body manufacturer headquartered in Carmona, Cavite, Philippines.
 It was established in 1925.
 It is a leading bus body manufacturer in the Philippines.

 History

 The company's history dates back to 1900, when Canado Almazora sold horse-driven carriages under Carroceria de Almazora.
 In 1925, Perfecto Almazora, son of Canado, took over the company and evolved it into a manufacturer of passenger buses.
 The company is also responsible for making the Jardinera, a wooden made bus type with seven long benches in rows and two entry points.
 In 1968, Conrado handed the company to his son Cecilio.

 Products

+Almazora Bus body Mitsubishi Canter truck bus in Cubao, at night.
+It plies the Cubao - Divisoria route.

 Almazora Motors manufactures the "Family Business" (FB) variant of the Mitsubishi L300 van.
 The company also assembles bus bodies for Mitsubishi Fuso Truck and Bus Corporation, Isuzu, Hino Motors, MAN Truck & Bus and Mercedes-Benz, as well as truck bodies for special purposes such as fire engines, dump trucks, cargo trucks and ambulances.
 The company also partnered with Isuzu and Mitsubishi to manufacture modernized public utility vehicles.
 They also partnered with BEMAC Electric Transportation Philippines to produce electric tricycles.